Finding it tough working from home? Need some advice how to maintain your work-life balance? Mailbutler is here with advice and tips.

 1. Take some time off

-Perhaps the number one way to recover from burnout is to get away from the source of your burnout, which is usually work.
+Perhaps the number one way to recover from burnout is to get away from the source of your burnout, which is usually working.
 That means taking a vacation.
 Now for many people, that seems impossible — the time just isn’t there, or the job is too high up on the totem pole to allow for time off.
 And even when you have that time off, it seems like the emails and calls never stop.

 Force yourself to take a vacation.
 Do the work you need to do to ensure things will be okay without you for a while.
 Figure out how to put someone in charge who can handle your responsibilities for a few weeks.